2019 Faculty

 Tacoma, WA

-After graduating from Utah State University, Charles Andersen, MD earned his medical degree at the University of Utah where he also completed an internship and a one year of Surgical Training.
-He then entered the military where he completed his surgical residency at Madigan Army Medical Center and a Vascular Surgery fellowship at Walter Reed Army Medical Center.
-He remained in the military where his positions included program director in General Surgery and Chief of the Department of Surgery at Madigan Army Medical Center for 20 years.
-After retirement from the Army, he remained at Madigan Army Medical Center as a Civilian Physician.
-He has spoken nationally and internationally on Vascular Surgery, Limb Preservation, and Wound Care.
-He has over 100 peer-reviewed publications.
-Currently, he is Chief of the Vascular/Endovascular/Limb Preservation Service and Medical Director of the Wound Care Clinic at Madigan Army Medical Center in Tacoma Washington.
-He is a Clinical Professor of Surgery at the University of Washington and the Uniformed Services University of Health Sciences.
+Charles Andersen, MD, FACS, MAPWCA serves as Chief of the Wound Care Service and Medical Director of the Wound Care Clinic at Madigan Army Medical Center, where he also holds the position of Emeritus Chief of the Vascular/Endovascular/Limb Preservation Service.
+After graduating from Utah State University, Dr Andersen earned his medical degree at the University of Utah, where he also completed an internship and one year of surgical training.
+He then entered military service, completing his surgical residency at Madigan Army Medical Center and a Vascular Surgery Fellowship at Walter Reed Army Medical Center.
+During his distinguished 20-year military career, his leadership positions included Program Director in General Surgery and Chief of the Department of Surgery at Madigan Army Medical Center.
+Following his retirement from the Army, he continued his service as a civilian Chief of the Vascular Surgery Service at Madigan.
+A prolific contributor to medical literature, Dr Andersen has authored over 150 peer-reviewed publications and delivered more than 500 professional presentations on vascular surgery, limb preservation, and wound care at national and international venues.
+He serves as Clinical Professor of Surgery at both the University of Washington and the Uniformed Services University of Health Sciences.

 Co-Chair